 Action tip: Look for POS systems that enable contactless payments in addition to swipe and dip, since tap-and-go may help your business in this environment.
 You can generally use these same systems to accept online payments, too.

 Consider a law firm, accounting firm, or any business that invoices its clients.

 Going digital can help these firms move away from asking customers to mail checks to pay bills, which can help businesses better manage their money.

-Plus, online payments generally automatically sync with your accounting software so you can send e-invoices and streamline accounts receivable.
+Plus, online payments generally sync with your accounting software automatically so you can send e-invoices and streamline accounts receivable.

 To reduce in-person contact, these businesses have a few options.

-Action: Upgrade your billing system to accept online payments and add a contact-free payment option to your physical location.
+Action tip: Upgrade your billing system to accept online payments and add a contact-free payment option to your physical location.

-Zelle and the Zelle related marks are wholly owned by Early Warning Services, LLC and are used herein under license.
+Zelle® and the Zelle related marks are wholly owned by Early Warning Services, LLC and are used herein under license.